frontendbabel/frontendbabel.github.com/src/documents/pages/how-to-contribute.html.md

 * [Add new source article into our task queue](https://github.com/frontendbabel/frontendbabel.github.com/issues/new)<br/>
 If you know an interesting article worth to be published, create an issue about it.
-So another contributer can grab this taks and translate it.
+So another contributor can grab this task and translate it.
 * [Push new translations](#push-new-translation)<br/>
 Find a nice article in a language you know, translate it into English and publish at this website.
 * **Tell friends about the project**<br/>
-With mentioning this project in social networks and your blog posts you can involve people from all over the world!
+By mentioning this project on social networks and in your blog posts you can involve people from all over the world!
 * Fix English in the texts<br/>
-If you spotted a grammar error, you can edit an article (there is a link to editor below) and propose your pull request.
+If you spotted a grammar error, you can edit the article (there is a link to the editor below) and propose your pull request.
 * Propose site changes<br/>
-Suggest what can be improved in this web site with adding your ideas in [the list of issues](https://github.com/frontendbabel/frontendbabel.github.com/issues?labels=%40+Translation&state=open).
+Suggest what can be improved in this website by adding your ideas to [the list of issues](https://github.com/frontendbabel/frontendbabel.github.com/issues?labels=%40+Translation&state=open).
 * [Grab an issue to do](https://github.com/frontendbabel/frontendbabel.github.com/issues?labels=&page=1&state=open)<br/>
-With your concern this web site can be improved a lot :-)
+With your help this website can be improved a lot :-).

 ## Push new translation

-If you are ready to push new translation, then
+If you are ready to push the new translation, then
 1. [Set up the project locally](#set-up-the-project-locally)
 1. [Add an article text](#workign-with-articles-texts)
 1. Make a pull request with your changes to an original repo